 Request for Hearing Form.
 The D.U. will also send separate notification to the Department in which the Applicant was last employed that does not include a copy of the M.A.'s Report and Recommendation.
 Should any Party wish to request a hearing before a Hearing Officer, he or she must do so within fourteen (14) days of service by ACERA of the M.A.
 Report and Recommendation.
 Any request for a hearing must be in writing on the provided Request for Hearing Form and must be signed by the Party requesting the hearing.
 Parties may request one extension of time (14 days) to submit the completed Request for Hearing Form.
-Thereafter, if any Party fails to submit the completed Request for Hearing Form, the D.U. will place the matter on the calendar for the next available Board Meeting.
+Thereafter, if any Party fails to submit the next available Board Meeting.